Tax refunds – corporate taxpayers

 - You have not given us a bank account number at all.

 - We have used the refund for your overdue taxes.
-Read more about using a refund for unpaid taxes.
+Read more about using refunds to cover unpaid taxes.

-- The enforcement authorities have used the tax refund to cover your debts that are subject to enforcement proceedings.
+- The enforcement authorities have used your tax refund to cover your debts.

 - The refund is less than €10.

 - You have not submitted the required tax returns (such as the VAT return) or they have been incomplete.